ethz-asl/maplab/README.md

 ## Citing

-Please cite the [following paper](https://arxiv.org/abs/1711.10250) when using maplab for your research:
+Please cite the [following paper](https://arxiv.org/abs/1711.10250) when using maplab or ROVIOLI for your research:

 ```bibtex
 @article{schneider2018maplab,